 For my thesis, I designed an online therapy platform that connects Black, Indigenous and people of color (BIPOC) to therapists of color.
 My research shows that there are several barriers that prevent BIPOC from getting therapy. allay is designed to reduce these barriers.

-Implement a Racial Equity Design Culture (Hiring, Values, Language)
+Implement a Racial Equity Design Culture

-Establish an Equity Design Thinking Framework
+Establish a Design for Equity Thinking Framework

 Create Educational Design Resources for Unlearning Racial Bias

 Conduct Racial Equity Evaluations for New and Existing Designs

 Develop a Company Resources for Designing for Racial Equity

 Lead Equitable Product Marketing, Content Design and Branding Strategies

 Through my degrees, I have training in Critical Race Theory and design thinking.
 When we combine these two schools of thought, we can design innovative solutions to dismantle racial inequality.